-Whether you’re moving into your first apartment or just moving into a new apartment or house these essential items are all important to have before spending the first night in your new home.
+Moving into your first apartment or just moving into a new apartment or house?
+These essential items are important to have before spending the first night in your new home.
 After all of that unpacking, imagine not being able to take a shower because you don’t have a shower curtain?
-For reasons just like this we wrote this handy guide/checklist to make your move-in as seamless as the rest of your move.
+For these reasons, we wrote this handy guide/checklist to make your move-in as seamless as the rest of your move.

 Windows and Lighting:

 While natural light is important to think about when considering a new apartment or house, you don’t want to be woken up at the crack of dawn.
 Does your new place already have blinds on the windows?
 If not consider your options between blinds, curtains, and shades for all of your windows.
 While blinds and curtains will let in some light even when closed, you might want to consider blackout curtains or shades for your bedroom and something different in the living room and kitchen area.

 Curtains and shades also provide you with more privacy which should also be considered when making this decision especially if you’re moving from a house to an apartment building.
 When it comes to electrical lighting, look to see if the overhead lights came with dimmer switches.
 These can be installed later, but when you just move in start thinking about where you can place any lamps you may have packed with you during the move.
 Make sure to have a few spare bulbs tucked away as well, just in case.